South Dakota: Languages

-In 1995 the legislature passed a law to make English the "common language" of the state.
+In 1995, the legislature passed a law to make English the "common language" of the state.
 Since 2019, "the language of the Great Sioux Nation, comprised [sic] three dialects, Dakota, Lakota, and Nakota" is the official indigenous language.
 As of the 2000 census, 1.90% of the population age 5 or older speak German at home, while 1.51% speak Lakota or Dakota, and 1.43% Spanish.
 As of 2010, 93.46% (692,504) of South Dakota residents age 5 and older spoke English as their primary language.
 6.54% of the population spoke a language other than English.
 2.06% (15,292) of the population spoke Spanish, 1.39% (10,282) spoke Dakota, and 1.37% (10,140) spoke German.
 Other languages spoken included Vietnamese (0.16%), Chinese (0.12%), and Russian (0.10%).

 Growth and rural flight

 Over the last several decades, the population in many rural areas has declined in South Dakota, in common with other Great Plains states.
 The change has been characterized as "rural flight" as family farming has declined.
 Young people have moved to cities for other employment.
 This trend has continued in recent years, with 30 of South Dakota's counties losing population between the 1990 and the 2000 census.
 During that time, nine counties had a population loss of greater than 10%, with Harding County, in the northwest corner of the state, losing nearly 19% of its population.
 Low birth rates and a lack of younger immigration has caused the median age of many of these counties to increase.
 In 24 counties, at least 20% of the population is over the age of 65, compared with a national rate of 12.8%.

 The effect of rural flight has not been spread evenly through South Dakota, however.
 Although most rural counties and small towns have lost population, the Sioux Falls area, the larger counties along Interstate 29, the Black Hills, and many Indian reservations have all gained population.
 As the reservations have exercised more sovereignty, some Sioux have returned to them from urban areas.
 Lincoln County near Sioux Falls was the seventh fastest-growing county (by percentage) in the United States in 2010.
 The growth in these areas has compensated for losses in the rest of the state.
 South Dakota's total population continues to increase steadily, albeit at a slower rate than the national average.

+A one-night stay in South Dakota is all that is necessary to qualify a person to claim residency in South Dakota.
+Residency in South Dakota has therefore become very popular among full-time travelers (persons who reside in recreational vehicles, aboard cruise ships, etc.).